knupel/Rope_framework/Guide/Vector_Class_guide.md

 get
 --
 int [] get_array();
-> return the list of component in an array int, available for bVec type
+> return the list of component in an array int, available for bvec type

 int get_num();
-> return the number of componant of this Vec, iVec or bVec, this availaple in the upper class don't need to cast or check the instance to know it.
+> return the number of componant of this vec, ivec or bvec, this availaple in the upper class don't need to cast or check the instance to know it.

 OPERATION
 --
-> available for iVec2, iVec3 and iVec4
+> available for ivec2, ivec3 and ivec4

 Sum
 --
-iVec.sum();
+ivec.sum();
->return the sum of all component, available for iVec type
+>return the sum of all component, available for ivec type

 --
 Multiplication
 --

 --
-@ return iVec2, iVec3 or iVec4
+@ return ivec2, ivec3 or ivec4
 >multiplication vector by a same int

-iVec2.mult(int value,int value);
+ivec2.mult(int value,int value);

-iVec3.mult(int value,int value,int value);
+ivec3.mult(int value,int value,int value);

-iVec4.mult(int value,int value,int value,int value);
+ivec4.mult(int value,int value,int value,int value);

-iVec.mult(int value);
+ivec.mult(int value);
-iVec.mult(iVec v);
+ivec.mult(ivec v);

 --
 Division
 --
-available for Vec2, Vec3 and Vec4
+available for vec2, vec3 and vec4
 --
-@ return Vec2, Vec3 or Vec4
+@ return vec2, vec3 or vec4
 >division vector by int

-iVec2.div(int value,int value);
+ivec2.div(int value,int value);
-iVec3.div(int value,int value,int value);
+ivec3.div(int value,int value,int value);
-iVec4.div(int value,int value,int value,int value);
+ivec4.div(int value,int value,int value,int value);

-iVec.div(int value);
+ivec.div(int value);
-iVec.div(iVec v);
+ivec.div(ivec v);

 Addition
 --
->available for Vec2, Vec3 and Vec4,
+>available for vec2, vec3 and vec4,
->Each Vec can accept any Vec.
+>Each vec can accept any vec.
->For example, if you add a Vec2 in Vec3 the last compent is '0' in the other case the last compoenent is not used.
+>For example, if you add a vec2 in vec3 the last compent is '0' in the other case the last compoenent is not used.
 --
-@return Vec2, Vec3 or Vec4
+@return vec2, vec3 or vec4
 >add int value to the original

-iVec2.add(int value,int value);
+ivec2.add(int value,int value);
-iVec3.add(int value,int value,int value);
+ivec3.add(int value,int value,int value);
-iVec4.add(int value,int value,int value,int value);
+ivec4.add(int value,int value,int value,int value);

-iVec.add(int value);
+ivec.add(int value);
-iVec.add(iVec v);
+ivec.add(ivec v);

 Substraction
 --
->available for Vec2, Vec3 and Vec4.
+>available for vec2, vec3 and vec4.
->Each Vec can accept any Vec.
+>Each vec can accept any vec.
->For example, if you add a Vec2 in Vec3 the last compent is '0' in the other case the last compoenent is not used.
+>For example, if you add a vec2 in vec3 the last compent is '0' in the other case the last compoenent is not used.
 --
-@ return Vec2, Vec3 or Vec4
+@ return vec2, vec3 or vec4
 >sub int value to the original

-iVec2.sub(int value,int value);
+ivec2.sub(int value,int value);
-iVec3.sub(float value,int value,int value);
+ivec3.sub(float value,int value,int value);
-iVec4.sub(int value,int value,int value,int value);
+ivec4.sub(int value,int value,int value,int value);

-iVec.sub(int value);
+ivec.sub(int value);
-iVec.sub(iVec v);
+ivec.sub(ivec v);

 Equals
 --
-available for iVec2, iVec3 and iVec4
+available for ivec2, ivec3 and ivec4
 --
-> compares iVec too an other one, is like equals and sure in the future this method will be deprecated.
+> compares ivec too an other one, is like equals and sure in the future this method will be deprecated.
 @ return boolean

-iVec.equals(int target);
+ivec.equals(int target);

-iVec.equals(iVec2 target);
+ivec.equals(ivec2 target);
->you must compare same type of iVec
+>you must compare same type of ivec

-iVec2.equals(int target_x, int target_y);
+ivec2.equals(int target_x, int target_y);

-iVec3.equals(int target_x, int target_y, int target_z);
+ivec3.equals(int target_x, int target_y, int target_z);

-iVec4.equals(int target_x, int target_y, int target_z, int target_w);
+ivec4.equals(int target_x, int target_y, int target_z, int target_w);

 Copy
 --
-iVec copy()
+ivec copy()
->return a copy of the iVec
+>return a copy of the ivec